-

 Prolongued Exposure to Water

 If water is trapped against the surface for a prolonged length of time it may stain & potentially cause the microcement to blister.
-It is not advisable to leave wet towels, plant pots, wet shampoo bottles etc. in direct, prolongued contact with the microcement.
+It is not advisable to leave wet towels, plant pots, wet shampoo bottles etc. in direct, prolonged contact with the microcement.

 Cleaning

-Do not clean microcement surfaces with aggressive or descaling products, such as those which contain chlorine, bleach and ammonia as they can damage the sealers.
+Do regularly not clean microcement surfaces with aggressive or descaling products, such as those which contain chlorine, bleach and ammonia as they can damage the sealers.

 Use Cemher Floor Protect every 2 -3 months to protect you microcement and to help build up the sealers.
 This specially designed product is formulated to maintain and protect microcement surfaces by waterproofing, reviving, and safeguarding previously sealed areas.
 It effectively restores minor scratches in floors without the use of wax, ensuring that the surface remains scratch-free when walked on.